 Yes!
 Hurry and sign up at this link to do so! https://account.heroesandgenerals.com/registerplayer.aspx

-Not for our initial launch.
-You can play the Generals part of the game from browsers, by pressing ‘no’ when asked to install the plugin, this is not supported though.
+Not in the near future.
+You can play the Generals part of the game from browsers, by pressing ‘no’ when asked to install the plugin.
 We may look into making Heroes & Generals available for other operating systems (and the servers are already running on Linux), but no promises.

 We have developed our own engine.
 We call it…(drum-roll)….
 Retox!

-We are working on building a voice chat for a later release.
-It is not something we can provide a time estimate on for now.
+We are not working on internal voice chat for the time being.
+There are a number of player-run voice chat servers that can be used.
 Regarding chat-commands, it is not something we have planned for now.